-- Existing certificate enrollment objects are listed in the Name column. - Use the search field (the magnifying glass) to filter the list. - The enrollment type of each object is shown in the Type column.
-The following enrollment methods can be used: - Self Signed-The managed device generates its own self signed root certificate. - SCEP-(Default) Simple Certificate Enrollment Protocol is used by the device to obtain an identity certificate from the CA. - Manual-The process of enrolling is carried out manually by the administrator. - PKCS12 File-Import a PKCS12 file on a Firepower Threat Defense managed device that supports VPN connectivity.
+- Existing certificate enrollment objects are listed in the Name column.

+Use the search field (the magnifying glass) to filter the list. - The enrollment type of each object is shown in the Type column.
+The following enrollment methods can be used: - Self Signed-The managed device generates its own self signed root certificate. - EST-Enrollment over Secure Transport is used by the device to obtain an identity certificate from the CA. - SCEP-(Default) Simple Certificate Enrollment Protocol is used by the device to obtain an identity certificate from the CA.

+- Manual-The process of enrolling is carried out manually by the administrator. - PKCS12 File-Import a PKCS12 file on a Firepower Threat Defense managed device that supports VPN connectivity.
 A PKCS#12, or PFX or P12 file holds the server certificate, any intermediate certificates, and the private key in one encrypted file.
 Enter the Passphrase value for decryption. - The Override column indicates whether the object allows overrides (a green check mark) or not (a red X).
 If a number is displayed, it is the number of overrides in place.